 Students draft their Division II contracts on TheHub under the guidance of their newly-formed Division II committees, incorporating suggestions and responding to feedback through communications and meetings.
-Plans for fulfilling the Community Engagement and Learning (CEL-2) and Multiple Cultural Perspectives should be included in the discussions and documented in the contract.
+Plans for fulfilling the Community Engagement and Learning (CEL-2) and Multiple Cultural Perspectives requirements should be included in the discussions and documented in the contract.

 Filing the Division II Contract

-When the contract has been written to the satisfaction of the committee members, the student changes the “state” of the document on TheHub to “ready for faculty signatures”, making it available for committee members to electronically sign.
-After both members have signed, the student has officially “filed” Division II.
+When the contract has been written to the satisfaction of the committee, the student changes the “state” of the document on TheHub to “ready for faculty signatures,” making it available for committee members to electronically sign.
+After the committee has signed, the student has officially “filed” Division II.
 The deadline for students to file is at the beginning of their fourth semester of enrollment, though students may file Division II any time after receiving notification of their assigned committee.

 Note: The deadline for most transfer students to file Division II is in their second semester of enrollment.
 The deadline for students who enter as first years is in the beginning of their fourth semester of enrollment.

-The initial contract may be revised on TheHub at any time during Division II to reflect changes in educational goals or a change in committee members.
-It must be revised before passing to include courses taken in the final semester of Division II and any other relevant changes.
+The initial contract may be revised on TheHub at any time during Division II to reflect changes in educational goals or a change in the committee.
+The contract must be revised before passing to include courses taken in the final semester of Division II and any other relevant changes.
 For completion at the end of a fall semester the final revision must be dated after October 15; for completion at the end of a spring semester the final revision must be dated after March 1.
-Any time a student revises, the new draft must be signed by all members of the committee to be “filed” with Central Records.
+Any time a student revises, the new draft must be signed by the committee to be “filed” with Central Records.
 The final revision of the contract should be signed before the final meeting.

 Fulfilling the Division II Contract

-Note: Transfer students pass Division II when the committee determines that the student has satisfied the Division II requirements.
+Note: Transfer students pass Division II when their committee determines that the student has satisfied the Division II requirements.